Hari Narayan Singh: Encounter with a lion

 In 1885, Babu Hari Narayan Rai was traveling to Vadodara Gujarat on a pilgrimage with his Purohit and Nayee.
 Due to lack of any transport facility in those days they were moving ahead on foot.
 After few miles they approached a road through dense forest where British sepoys warned them of danger ahead.
 They informed Mall babu about a man-eater in that area and suggested to take another route which was much longer.
 But Hari Narayan Rai didn't pay heed to their warning and moved forward with his companions.
 When they were in the middle of the jungle suddenly they heard the roar of lion.
 Mall babu told his Purohit and Nayee to climb on trees immediately and he started waiting for man-eater with a wrestler's prudence.
 Suddenly lion jumped on him and injured his shoulder ripping his flesh.
 But vigilant young wrestler got hold of his forelegs and hit him hard in spine.
 The lion roared and collapsed.
 His spine was broken and within few minutes he was gasping his last breath.

 Accomplished mridang player

-Hari Narayan Rai was an accomplished mridang player.
-After exercise in akhara he used to practise Mridang.
-In zamindar family of Kundesar frequent visits of musicians were very common.
-But the all used to get mesmerized seeing a wrestler playing mridang in classical Rupak Taal and Teen Taal.
+Hari Narayan Rai was a mridang player who practised the instrument after exercising at the akhara.
+Musicians frequently visited the zamindar family of Kundesar, where Rai performed classical compositions in Rupak Taal and Teen Taal.

 Sharp memory

-Babu Hari Narayan Rai was not like a usual wrestler of his time, who used to sleep all day long after practising in akhara.
-He was a keen learner and voracious reader.
-His memory was so sharp that he memorized the entire text of Shrimad Bahgwat Geeta.
+Babu Hari Narayan Rai was unlike the typical wrestlers of his time, who used to sleep all day after practicing in the akhara.
+He was a keen learner and a voracious reader.
+His memory was so remarkable that he memorized the entire text of the Shrimad Bhagavad Gita.